kael89/ohmyzsh-config/README.md

 1. `cd` in each folder under `themes`
 2. `git fetch && git pull`
 3. `cd ..` and commit your changes

+## Overrides

+You can override the aliases and functions defined in this package by using a `zz_overrides.zsh` file.
+This is not committed in source control, so it's a good place to define custom functionality.

+> Why the `zz_` prefix? `oh-my-zsh` seems to load config files alphabetically, so using this prefix means that this file will by loaded last.